- My recipe makes approximately 1 kilo of homemade crème de marrons (chestnut cream).

 - Chestnut cream is a delicious topping for pancakes and waffles.

 - Make an impressive chestnut-biscuit pudding!
 Crush some homemade digestive biscuits.
 Spread a layer of crushed digestives in individual dessert bowls or dessert glasses and press lightly.
 Spread chestnut cream over the layer of biscuits.
 Set in the refrigerator, cool and serve.
 Decorate with candied chestnuts.

 - In pastry kitchen crème de marrons is used as a cake, tart/tartlet, tsoureki (traditional Greek Easter sweet bread) and cookie filling.

 - Chestnut cream is a deliciously decadent addition to any smoothie.

 Crème de marrons recipe dates back to the late 19th century.
 Crème de marrons was developed unintentionally and by accident by Clément Faugier!
 The original recipe consisted of candied chestnuts, chestnut purée, glucose syrup, sugar and vanilla.
 Contemporary recipes for homemade chestnut cream are simpler and healthier.
 My recipe is vegan, gluten-free and light.
-This is one of my favorite and trusted winter recipes perfect for the chilly winter days.
+This is one of my favourite and trusted winter recipes perfect for the chilly winter days.

 Alcohol and Dessert Pairings

-Rum (straight and in cocktails) complements and balances the crème de marrons.
+Rum (straight and in cocktails) complements and balances crème de marrons.
 Whiskey and cognac match up well with crème de marrons.